8 Ways Your Business Can Benefit from Cryptocurrencies like Bitcoin

 ICO is short for Initial Coin Offering.
 You can represent any real-world or digital asset with tokens issued on a blockchain.

-You can either create a clone of Bitcoin (hundreds exist) to create a new coin representing your asset or use an existing blockchain to issue tokens and use those tokens to represent your asset.
+You can either create a clone of Bitcoin (hundreds exist) to create a new digital coin representing your asset or use an existing blockchain to issue tokens and use those tokens to represent your asset.

 This successful business model raised hundreds of millions of dollars for companies that started ICOs despite the potential capital gains taxes involved.